Okaminokiba315/DeviantartFaveChecker/README.md

 A folder named DeviantartFaveChecker and its contents will appear in your directory.

-2. Open the entire folder with your favorite compiler, and run the 'reserchs.py' file.
+2. Open the entire folder with your favorite compiler, and run the 'reserchs.py' or 'reserchs_alt.py' file with the command 'python reserchs.py' or 'python reserchs_alt.py'

 If you have downloaded the package for the first time, you might be asked to install "requests", "urlextract", and "bs4" (Thanks PeterKart for pointing out).